J. J. Bittenbinder: In popular culture

 In 1995, Bittenbinder became the host of the television program Tough Target, which focused on crimes and their prevention.
 He also wrote for the show.
 It was cancelled in 1996.
 He also had two of his own television specials on PBS, Street Smarts: How to Avoid Being a Victim and Street Smarts: Straight Talk for Kids, Teens & Parents.
 He made guest appearances on many television shows, including The Oprah Winfrey Show and Primetime Live.
 He also appeared on CNN and was the subject of national PBS television specials.

 Bittenbinder was parodied in the cult favorite sketch comedy program Mr. Show.
 In the episode "Now Who Wants Ice Cream?", the comedian Bob Odenkirk portrayed F. F. Woodycooks, a bizarre, nasal-voiced host of a television show about crime, who was a parody of Bittenbinder.
 Woodycooks even has a strange mustache like Bittenbinder's and uses unusual and funny-sounding phrases to refer to criminals.
 Woodycooks hosts a show called Take Back the Streets in which he shows dramatizations of crimes.
 The sketch ends with Woodycooks promoting his "F. F. Woodycooks Ice Cream Parlour Precincts".
 Mr. Show writer Paul F. Tompkins states that he came up with the idea for the sketch after he heard Bittenbinder refer to a couple of rapists as "goofs".

 Stand-up comedian John Mulaney references Bittenbinder's presentations to Mulaney's class at Saint Clement Catholic Elementary School in his Netflix comedy special John Mulaney: Kid Gorgeous at Radio City.

-Street Smarts: Straight Talk for Kids, Teens & Parents was featured on an episode of Best of the Worst by YouTubers, Red Letter Media.